electricant/gateway_collection/README.md

 same as the hostname used for the machine.

 ## Kharon
-From the greek mythology is the ferryman of Hades carrying the souls from the world of the living to the world of the dead.
+From the Greek mythology is the ferryman of Hades carrying the souls from the world of the living to the world of the dead.
 It's the first gateway I built and it ran on a raspberry Pi.
-Used a 3G modem and a WiFi USB key to act as an access ponit.
+Used a 3G modem and a WiFi USB key to act as an access point.
 Some clever iptables magic allowed to track the amount of data traffic used during the month.

 ## Lilith